Silver Lining Mentoring (SLM)

 - Obtain Financial Literacy – where the youth obtains and learns to manage a checking and savings account, has gotten and understands their credit report and score, and can apply critical financial concepts, such as interest rates, needs versus wants, and budgeting, into their daily and long-term financial goals.

 The essentials components of Silver Lining Mentoring (SLM) include:

 - Minimum of 9 hours of screening done for volunteer mentors (1-hour information session, 1-hour interview, and at least 7 hours of mentor training, with an additional post-training interview as needed)

-- Training for volunteer mentors includes training on the foster care system, terms and language, attachment theory, effects of trauma and abuse, William Bridges Transition Framework, diversity and culture sensitivity, realistic/unrealistic expectations, healthy boundaries, and a mentor and mentee panel
+- Training for volunteer mentors includes training on the foster care system, terms and language, attachment theory, effects of trauma and abuse, William Bridges Transition Framework, diversity and cultural responsiveness, realistic/unrealistic expectations, healthy boundaries, and a mentor and mentee panel

 - Commitment of at least 18 months from date of application for volunteer mentors

-- Consistent meetings with youth in the youth’s community setting (twice per month, 8 hours per month)
+- Consistent meetings with youth in the youth’s community setting (twice per month, for a minimum of 8 hours per month)

 - One clinically trained program coordinator per match with as little turn over in program coordinators as possible

 - Monthly reporting and data collection from mentor to staff